ProtonMail/ios-mail/README.md

 1. Have macOS up to date and install Xcode 11.1
 2. We use xUnique (ver 4.1.4) in order to prevent merge conflicts in the ProtonMail.xcodeproj file.
 Each shared scheme has a post-build action, and builds will fail on machines with no xUnique installed.
 Please follow xUnique's [installation instructions](https://github.com/truebit/xUnique)
+3. We use swiftlint.
+If you don't have it, you can install it via [Homebrew](https://brew.sh), by opening ProtonMail directory and run `brew bundle` in the Terminal.
-3. `DOMPurify`(@b06b6b2ac8) and Cocoapods are pre-downloaded.
+4. `DOMPurify`(@b06b6b2ac8) and Cocoapods are pre-downloaded.
 We are using git submodules for tracking DOMPurifier, so after cloning you have to run `git submodule init` and `git submodule update` to fetch it.
 Theory here: https://git-scm.com/book/en/v2/Git-Tools-Submodules
-4. Open `ProtonMail/ProtonMail.xcworkspace` and click the run button
+5. Open `ProtonMail/ProtonMail.xcworkspace` and click the run button

 ## Live version